np-armstrong/7CS077-Dissertation/README.md

 # ai-code-security
-A project to benchmark web application development using a series of AI pair programming tools to assess which produces the most secure code
+This final masters project looks at the seurity issues found while using AI pair programmers.

+Original versions of Copilot produced 40% vulnerable code.
+This project aims to explore recent updates to mitigate such risks while also assessing its safe use in the context of web development.